Camelina sativa: Human food

-Traditional Speciality Guaranteed
+Traditional speciality guaranteed

-The oil is registered under the name "Olej rydzowy tradycyjny" as a Traditional Speciality Guaranteed product in the European Union and the United Kingdom.
+The oil is registered under the name "Olej rydzowy tradycyjny" ("traditional Camelina oil" in Polish) as a traditional speciality guaranteed product in the European Union and the United Kingdom.

 Biodiesel and jet fuel

 The US state of Montana has recently been growing more camelina for its potential as a biofuel and biolubricant.
 Plant scientists at the University of Idaho, Washington State University, and other institutions also are studying this emerging biodiesel.

 Studies have shown camelina-based jet fuel reduces net carbon emissions by about 80%.
 The United States Navy chose it as the feedstock for their first test of aviation biofuel, and successfully operated a static F414 engine (used in the F/A-18 Hornet and F/A-18E/F Super Hornet) in October 2009 at Naval Air Station Patuxent River, Maryland.
 The United States Air Force also began testing the fuel in its aircraft in March 2010.
 On 22 April 2010, the U.S. Navy observed Earth Day by conducting a flight test lasting about 45 minutes at Naval Air Station Patuxent River of an F/A-18 Super Hornet – nicknamed the "Green Hornet" – powered by a 50/50 blend of conventional jet fuel and a biofuel made from camelina; the flight was the first of a planned 15 test flights totaling about 23 flight-hours, scheduled for completion by mid-June 2010.
 In March 2011, the U.S. Air Force successfully tested a 50/50 mix of jet propellant 8 (JP-8) and camelina-derived biofuel in an F-22 Raptor, achieving a speed of Mach 1.5 on 18 March 2011.
 On 4 September 2011, the U.S. Navy's Blue Angels flight demonstration squadron used a 50/50 blend of camelina biofuel and jet fuel at the Naval Air Station Patuxent River Air Expo, the first time an entire military aviation unit flew on a biofuel mix.
 In 2011, the U.S. Navy announced plans to deploy a "Great Green Fleet," a carrier battle group powered entirely by nonfossil fuels, by 2016.
-By 2016, the U.S. Air Force wants 50% of the fuel it consumes to be from biofuels.